Remedy323/Remedy323/README.md

 - 👋 Hi, I’m @Remedy323
-- 👀 I’m interested in working as a Customer Service Representative
+- 👀 I’m interested in working as a web3.0 enthusiast and a Data Analyst
 - 🌱 I’m currently learning more about cryptocurrencies
 - 💞️ I’m looking to collaborate on with anyone with vast knowledge
 - 📫 How to reach me: I can be reach via my telegram account @Ayoade112